It’s becoming increasingly popular for workers, myself included, to jump on the freelancing/self-employment bandwagon. And rightfully so.

 Like Google Docs, this app is perfect for traveling entrepreneurs and freelancers who want to save money and time on the go.
 I also use it to transfer videos and photos to my friends and family without taking up all their inbox memory.

-Bonus Apps: As you can see from my iPhone screenshot, I also use some other fantastic apps to keep my freelance business running smoothly.
+Bonus Apps: I also use some other fantastic apps to keep my freelance business running smoothly.
 A few of my other favorites include:

-Agenda Calendar – an iPhone app that organizes your meetings, deadlines and other important tasks all at a glance
+- CalenMob: an iPhone/iPad calendar app that organizes your meetings, deadlines and other important tasks all at a glance.
+It syncs with Google Calendar on your desktop.

 Obviously there are tons more online tools and apps out there, but these are just the ones help my business on a daily basis.